Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/publish-your-own-npm-package.md

 ### Adding multiple functions

-Of course, it's not a nice plugin if we can only use add calculations.
+Of course, it's not an excellent plugin if we can only use add calculations.

-Let's add some more functions and see how we can export and use those.
+Let's add more functions and see how we can export and use those.

 ```js
 function add(one, two) {